Understanding Colorado Modified Comparative Negligence Law

 We commonly think of liability for car wrecks as black-and-white — if one person is at fault, the other must be the victim.
-However, the situation can be far more complicated than that.
+However, the situation can be far more complicated than that, especially under Colorado’s comparative negligence law.
+This law is a key factor in determining fault and compensation in car accidents, as it allows a plaintiff to recover damages as long as their fault is less than 50 percent, with any damages awarded being diminished in proportion to the plaintiff’s negligence.
 What if one driver was speeding and the other was looking at his phone?
 What if both drivers run stop signs?
 How do you determine fault?
 Once each party’s percentage of fault is determined, how does that affect what a plaintiff can recover?
 Understanding how fault is determined in a car accident claim is key to obtaining fair compensation.

 Even when liability is in dispute, or the percentage of liability is in dispute, most cases are able to settle without going to trial.
 However, if a case involving a liability dispute does go to trial, the jury gets to decide the percentage of liability attributed to each party.
 In Colorado, the difference between a plaintiff being 50% liable versus 49% liable makes a huge difference in the outcome of the case because Colorado is a modified comparative negligence state.
 Our team of car accident lawyers at Mintz Law Firm can help you determine what amount of liability you and the other party have and then fight for your rights for the compensation you deserve.